dilanleon/parallel-mfx/README.md

 Displays a toggleable list of effects, dry/wet mutes, and effect parameters that update in realtime

 TO DO in (more or less) order:
-- Compressor Makeup Gain
 - Make it look not like shit
+- User selectable buffer size/sample rate on launch
+- Finish adding other filter modes
 - Convolution select
-- User selectable buffer size/sample rate on launch
+- Compressor Makeup Gain
+- LFOs capable of targeting any knob
 - 'Switch' class capable of toggling between two plugins for a given spot in the signal chain
 - Figure out how to access the data within the AudioStream
 - VU meters??
 Maybe impossible maybe very easy??
 Haven't experimented